 Check-in and check-out

-Arrivals before 4:00 p.m. are welcome with prior notice.
-Arrivals after 9:00 p.m. are discouraged and require advance notification.
+Arrivals before 3:00 p.m. are welcome with prior notice upon availability.
+For the courtesy of other guests, arrivals after 9:00 p.m. are discouraged and require advance notification.

 If you’re staying for just one night, we require full payment in advance.
 If you’re staying for more than one night, a 50% deposit will assure your booking, with the balance due upon arrival.

-Most rooms are for single or double occupancy, with a few exceptions.
-Additional guests are charged at a rate of an additional $20 per person, per night.
+Additional guests are charged at a rate of an additional $20 per person, per night, including children.

-We’re happy to give a refund on all cancellations made 30 or more days prior to arrival.
-For cancellations made within 130 days of arrival, you’re responsible for the full amount of the stay unless we’re able to rebook the room.
-There is a $35.00 service fee for cancellations, and we don’t refund early departures.
+The Anasazi Cabin has a cancellation period of 30 or more days prior to arrival.
+For cancellations made within 30 days of arrival, you’re responsible for the full amount of the stay unless we’re able to rebook the room.
+There is a $35.00 service fee for cancellations.
+Sorry but we don’t refund early departures unless we are able to rebook the remaining night.

 Smoking and pets